Definable decompositions for graphs of bounded linear cliquewidth

-\paragraph*{Abstractions.} Our goal is to apply the Simon Lemma to the finitely generated semigroup $S_k$, with $\mu$ being the definable cliquewidth of the underlying graph.
-To apply the Simon Lemma, we also need a homomorphism from $S_k$ to some finite semigroup.
+Our goal is to apply the Simon's Lemma to the finitely generated semigroup $S_k$, with $\mu$ being the definable cliquewidth of the underlying graph.
+To apply the Simon's Lemma, we also need a homomorphism from $S_k$ to some finite semigroup.
 This homomorphism is going to be abstraction, and we define it below.

-To define the abstraction, we need one more auxiliary concept, namely the {\em{flipping}} a graph.
+To define the abstraction of a derivation, we need one more auxiliary concept, namely the {\em{flipping}} of a graph.
 For a graph $G$ and vertex subsets $X,Y\subseteq V(G)$, the {\em{flip between $X$ and $Y$}} is defined to be the following operation modifying $G$: for each $x\in X$, $y\in Y$, $x\neq y$, if there is an edge $xy$ then remove it, and otherwise add it.
 In other words, flipping between $X$ and $Y$ means reversing the adjacency relation in all pairs of different elements from $X\times Y$.
 Note that in the flip operation, the sets $X$ and $Y$ need not be disjoint.
 Suppose that $\sigma$ is a $k$-derivation.
 Recall that $\Cells$ represents the names of cells, i.e.~each element of $\Cells$ is a pair (vertex color, profile).
-For a subset $Z\subseteq \binom{\Cells}{1,2}$ define the {\em{$Z$-flip of $\sigma$}} is a graph obtained from the underlying graph of $G$ by performing the flip between $\sigma[c]$ and $\sigma[d]$ for each $\{c,d\}\in Z$.
-Note $Z$ can contain singletons, i.e.~we might have $c=d$.
+For a subset $Z\subseteq \binom{\Cells}{1,2}$ define the {\em{$Z$-flip of $\sigma$}} to be the graph obtained from the underlying graph of $G$ by performing the flip between $\sigma[c]$ and $\sigma[d]$ for each $\{c,d\}\in Z$.
+Note that $Z$ can contain singletons, i.e.~we might have $c=d$.